14praveenk/Help-Flutter/README.md

 # Introduction

 Welcome to Help.
-This repository holds most of the code behind the Help app.
+This repository holds the code behind the Help app.
 <hr>